Build a Retrieval Augmented Generation (RAG) App: Part 1

 - Interface: API reference for the base interface.

-We can embed and store all of our document splits in a single command using the Chroma vector store and OpenAIEmbeddings model.
+We can embed and store all of our document splits in a single command using the vector store and embeddings model selected at the start of the tutorial.

 Embeddings